Marily Nika

-Marily Nika FRSA, is a Greek computational scientist and product manager who works for Google in augmented reality, specializing in speech technologies and artificial intelligence.
-Nika is known for her work as a philanthropist and for her contributions to supporting the women in tech community.
+Marily Nika FRSA, is a Greek computer scientist and product manager who works for Google in augmented reality, specializing in speech technologies and artificial intelligence.

 Early life and education

 Marily Nika grew up in Athens, Greece and attended University of Piraeus for her undergraduate studies and Imperial College London for her Ph.D.
 Growing up, she always demonstrated a unique passion and competence in programming.
 In 2011, Nika was the first Greek woman to receive Google's Anita Borg Scholarship, which allowed her to pursue a Ph.D. at Imperial College London.
 During her time at Imperial College, she created the Women in Computing group that aimed to support the College's women, and as part of this Nika organized various events including the UK's first ever female-only hackathon.
 Moreover, she launched the London Geekettes, a local chapter of a global network called the Geekettes.
 In 2020, she became the co-founder of the larger organization, Geekettes.
 In 2015, Nika created the computing curriculum for several British schools as part of Little Miss Geek.

-In 2014 Nika completed her Ph.D.
+In 2014, Nika completed her Ph.D.
 Her research focused on explaining by maths and epidemiology how content goes viral online.
 Her Ph.D. research got published as a book by Lambert Academic Publishing and also got presented at TEDxAthens in 2014.